kboul/deckgl-carto-app/README.md

 # Deck-gl Carto App

-An app with the new @deck.gl/carto module that allows the user to interact with the map by changing several map layer attributes (polygon color, stroke size, stroke color) and also allows the extraction of all countries' geographical information per continent (number of countries, population per continent).
+An app with the new @deck.gl/carto module written in React, Typescript & Sass without a css framework that allows the user to interact with the map by changing several map layer attributes.
+The map loads with all continent countries as a geojson and allows the user to change polygons' color, stroke size and stroke color.
+It also provides all countries geographical information per continent such as number of countries and population per continent.

 ## Create .env file with the mapbox token

 The app uses mapbox which requires a unique token for each user to be able to use it.
 This token is stored in a file which is not included in the current app's github repo.
-Therefore, you need to create a .env file in the project's root directory which will contain the env variable.
+Therefore, you need to create a .env file in the project's root directory which will contain mapboxtoken as an env variable.
+So, create the file and define that variable like in the example below

 ```
 REACT_APP_MAPBOX_TOKEN=your_mapbox_token
 ```

-Define that variable like in the example above and you will be able to run the app without getting the mapbox token error on the console.
+and you will be able to run the app without getting the mapbox token error on the console.

 ## Run the project